mmollina/Cpp_and_R/README.md

   `transpose_counts` is `Rcpp::NumericMatrix`, which is exactly the type used when calling `transpose_counts` inside `est_rf_out`.

 ### Add R functions and documentation

-8. Here we will create three files: `simulate_pop.R` which contains a wrapper for the simulation procedures, `est_rf` which contains a wrapper to the recombination fraction estimation procedure and `utils.R` which contains all function related to the simulation
+8. Here we will create three R files: `simulate_pop.R` which contains a wrapper for the simulation procedures, `est_rf` which contains a wrapper to the recombination fraction estimation procedure and `utils.R` which contains all function related to the simulation